 - Staying at home when sick, or in other words, not making the trip to NETC.

 - Cleaning and disinfecting frequently touched objects and surfaces.

-Social distancing will always be practiced.
+Social distancing will always be practiced for non-vaccinated persons.

 Housing will be in the form of single rooms; when possible, alternating rooms on each dormitory floor.

 Dining is limited to 50 students at a time with scheduled mealtimes for all students.

 The cafeteria will no longer offer buffet-style dining.
 Staff will serve all food and drink in the dining hall.
 Students will be issued meal cards with designated mealtimes upon check-in.